MatthijsKamstra/haxejs/contribute.md

 I wanted to make contributing to this documentation as easy as possible.
 That's why I use [Markdown](http://daringfireball.net/projects/markdown/); developers use it, but is really just plane English so **everybody** can write documentation!

-And this documentation hosted on Github, developers favorite place to store code.
+Most of the developers have an account on Github: and this documentation is hosted on Github, developers favorite place to store code.
-Even if you are not a developer and/or don't want to clone everything, you still can modify the files on the website (you only need an account to login in and change the `.md` files).
+If you are not a developer and/or don't want to clone everything, you still can modify the files on the website (you only need an account to login in and change the `.md` files).
+Even if you don't have a Github account, just drop a comment at the bottom of the page.

 ##### Visit [https://github.com/MatthijsKamstra/haxejs](https://github.com/MatthijsKamstra/haxejs) to modify the "source" aka markdown files.